-In delivering a Think Family focused service the provider will ensure that consideration is given to the following questions during every service user contact:
+In delivering a 'Think Family' focused service the provider will ensure that consideration is given to the following questions during every service user contact:

-- How are the needs and behaviour of the individual service user impacting on other members of the family? - Are there any children in the family? - What kind of contact does the service user have with them? - If the service user is a parent, does he or she need support in their parenting role? - Is there a vulnerable adult? - Have the other members of the family, including vulnerable adults and children, been offered an assessment/support? - What can be done to help the whole family?
+- How are the needs and behaviour of the individual service user impacting on other members of the family? - Are there any children in the family? - What kind of contact does the service user have with them? - If the service user is a parent, does he or she need support in their parenting role? - Is a child a young carer? - What kind of care are they providing? - Is there a vulnerable adult? - Have the other members of the family, including vulnerable adults and children, been offered an assessment/support? - What can be done to help the whole family?
 Which other services are needed to support the family?